Jiboxiake/GTX-Serializable/README.md

 # Serializable GTX

 ## Description
 This is GTX, a main memory graph system that manages and queries dynamic graphs.
 GTX supports serializable concurrent read-write and read-only ACID transactions using read set validation.
 GTX supports graph analytics using its OpenMP-tailored read-only transactions and transaction adjacency list scan protocol.
-It has been evaluated against state-of-the-art transactional graphy systems using [GFE_Driver](https://anonymous.4open.science/r/gfe_driver_sigmod2025-1387/README.md).
-Currently we only show the anonymized version but we aim to publish the final experiment framework with full dataset when the paper decision is finalized.
 ## Build
 ### Prerequisites
 - We only tested it on Linux.